 Never wanting to be far from the water, Julie-Anne lives in a 130 year old weatherboard home in Williamstown with her young family, two dogs, a budgie and Shelly the turtle.

-Julie-Anne loves contributing to her local community and currently holds the position of school council president at the local primary school.
+Julie-Anne loves contributing to her local community and is the immediate past president of the school council at the local primary school.
 She also loves to contribute to her profession and has led student award judging panels for the BDAV and presented at seminars for the BDAV and DIA.

 Adv.
 Dip. of Building Design, Homesglen

 Member, Design Matters National

 Creative people in their own right, Charlie hopes for a career as an animator, whilst James would like to be a YouTuber.